 Adam Hempenstall, Founder and CEO at Better Proposals

 Improved Customer Relations

 “Automation is as much of a tool as a computer, a smartphone, or even an analog throwback like a hammer.
-Tools are meant to save time and labour by making tasks easier and faster, and automation is just another example of this.
+Tools are meant to save time and labor by making tasks easier and faster, and automation is just another example of this.
 Automation streamlines business operations by allowing the delegation of time-consuming tasks like compiling mailing lists, taking inventory, or populating spreadsheets to computer software, which does it faster and more precisely than one person or even several people could.
-Along with saving time and labour, our customers are invariably happier when automated software invoices them quickly and accurately, resulting in repeat business and better customer relations.”
+Along with saving time and labor, our customers are invariably happier when automated software invoices them quickly and accurately, resulting in repeat business and better customer relations.”